 How to setup Astra Traffic Monitoring with GCP Mirroring

-GCP supports packet mirroring for the instances running in a VPC.
-Read this article to understand how GCP packet mirroring can be used for API observability
+GCP supports packet mirroring for instances running in a VPC.
+This guide walks you through configuring GCP packet mirroring to capture API traffic and forward it to Astra for observability.

 Architecture